gwen-interpreter/gwen-web/README.md

 of browsers including Firefox, Chrome, IE and Safari.

-Reports showing the status of each test execution, including timings, screenshots, slideshows, and captutrd runtime data can also be generated.
+Reports showing the status of each test execution, including timings, screenshots, slideshows, and captured runtime data can also be generated.

 Key Features
 ------------